Time Out says

 In 2000, Scenic World added the Scenic Cableway: a glass-walled cable car that makes the same trip but with a more spectacular view of the valley.
 Decide whether you want to descend or ascend in the Cableway; most choose to ascend, because the Scenic Railway is more fun going down.

 The Scenic Skyway is a 720m return ride across the valley in a cable car, suspended 270m in the air, with astounding views that take in the entire valley including the Three Sisters.
 In operation since 1958, it was rebuilt in 2005 with a cable car featuring a glass bottom – those prone to vertigo might want to skip this one.
-For best value, the Ultimate Discovery Pass (from $37; family from $109) grants entry to everything that Scenic World has to offer.
+For best value, the Discovery Pass (kids from $27.90; adults from $49.90; families from $77.80) grants entry to everything that Scenic World has to offer.